 What is a digital marketing manager?
 And what are the skills they need to survive?
-To put it simply, this is the person responsible for all of a business’ online marketing efforts.
+To put it simply, this is the person responsible for all of a business’s online marketing efforts.
 They need to know how each online and social platform works and how they complement each other.

 Here are 7 skills digital marketing managers need to survive in this fast-paced environment.

-It’s essential that those involved in digital marketing can see one step ahead.
+It’s essential that those involved in digital marketing can seem one step ahead.
 Strategic thinking is all about understanding how other people think.
 Without knowing how people think, you could never hope to understand why they do or don’t buy your product or service.
 And without that, you might as well be throwing your money away.
 The reality is, without strategic thinking, you’ll possibly miss out on key business opportunities.

 We speak a lot about big data here and it’s essential for marketers to understand the information that’s available to them.
 By analyzing data about customers, marketers are able to gain insights and increase profits.
 In addition, they’re able to provide data about just how valuable campaigns have been; when it comes to big data, there’s no need to thumb suck.